creativescala/doodle/README.md

 These are notes for developers.

+### General Development

+- Use the `build` task in sbt to compile and test everything, and run formatting.
+- Use the `prePR` task for additional checks before submitting a PR.

 ### Documentation

 Thanks to the *amazing* Typelevel SBT plugin, documentation should be built on every push to the master branch.